 Electric cars may continue to make more inroads among high-end customers.
 Carmakers like Germany’s Audi are banking on it.
 The luxury car market has softened in recent years, and Scott Keogh, Audi of America’s president, said he’s convinced electrified cars will perk up growth for Audi and the luxury segment in general.
 The brand plans to introduce three all-electric vehicles in 2020.

 “Our customers are highly educated, part of the creative class.
 They want to make a difference,” he said.
 “They’re the kind of customers who want to buy cool things.”

 It’s been years since electric cars lagged on the performance front.
 High-end electric cars sport zero-to-60 times equal to or better than gasoline engines.
 Tesla says its recently introduced $200,000 Roadster will run that course in 1.9 seconds.

 “It’s easier to sell in the premium segment,” said Matthias Erb, head of engineering and product strategy for Volkswagen, which owns Audi.

 Maybe that’s why the Japanese car companies, more tailored to the mass market, won’t be offering all-electrics in bulk until 2030.
 Nissan is showing off its newly designed Leaf at the auto show.
 Its back end no longer looks like a Leaf, a change that has been met with widespread approval.
-Honda, Hyundai and Toyota each offer an all-electric version of their compact Clarity, Ioniq and Prius. respectively.
+Honda and Hyundai each offer electric versions of their compact Clarity and Ioniq.

 American carmakers are more reserved with their electric offerings.
 You have to search through the Ford display to find the few electrified models, and the company has no electric concept cars at the show.
 Ford recently announced it no longer will sell the C-Max plug-in hybrid compact because of a lack of demand.